 There's a moment that happens in every congregation — someone is sitting in the pew, or lying awake at 2 a.m., or waiting in a hospital room, and they need prayer.
 They need it right now.
 But they don't want to stand up in front of the whole church.
 They don't want to fill out a card and drop it in a basket.
 They just want to reach out quietly, simply, and know that someone on the other side will pray.

-That's the heart behind setting up a church prayer request text line — not a technology trend, but a genuine pastoral response to how people actually communicate today.
+That's the heart behind setting up a prayer request SMS system — not a technology trend, but a genuine pastoral response to how people actually communicate today.
 With over 97% of Americans owning a cellphone and text messages boasting a 98% open rate (compared to roughly 20% for email), texting has become the most immediate and intimate digital channel available.
-When your church makes it easy for someone to text a prayer request, you're removing a barrier between a hurting person and a caring community.
+When your church makes it easy for someone to reach out this way, you're removing a barrier between a hurting person and a caring community.
+For more details, see How to Use Texting for Church Event Reminders and RSVPs.

-This guide will walk you through everything you need to know — from why it matters to exactly how to set one up — so your church can be present for people in their most vulnerable moments.
+This guide walks you through everything you need to know — from why it matters to exactly how to set one up — so your church can be present for people in their most vulnerable moments.

 ---

-Why a Prayer Text Line Matters More Than You Think
+Why This Ministry Matters More Than You Think

 Prayer has always been the lifeblood of the church.
 But the ways people ask for prayer have changed dramatically.
 Consider these realities: